-In the case of required courses for a degree program, transfer credit can only be applied if the Registrar judges a course from another school to be equivalent to Northern's required courses.
+In the case of required Heritage courses for a degree program, transfer credit can only be applied if the Registrar judges a course from another school to be equivalent to Northern's required courses.
 The student may be asked to provide a course syllabus for review by the Registrar and the professor from the discipline in question.

-Transfer students must take at least 50% of their degree program at the main campus in Lombard.
-If the maximum number of hours are transferred, the student will not be eligible to take on-line courses or courses at other locations.
+Transfer students must take at least 33% (36 credit hours) for MDiv or 50% (33 credit hours) for the MACM at the main campus in Lombard.
+If the maximum number of hours are transferred, the student will not be eligible to take on-line courses or courses at locations other than the main campus.